hyperledger-archives/composer/packages/composer-website/jekylldocs/reference/composer.identity.issue.md

 Options:
   --help             Show help  [boolean]
-  -v, --version      Show version number  [boolean] --option, -o       Options that are specific specific to connection.
+  -v, --version      Show version number  [boolean] --option, -o       Options that are specific to connection.
 Multiple options are specified by repeating this option  [string]
   --optionsFile, -O  A file containing options that are specific to connection  [string]

 ```